 Homemade French Toast Sticks with Cinnamon

-Grab a loaf of bread.
+The French Toast Sticks ingredients are very simple.
+Grab a loaf of white bread.
 Soft bread.
 I used Italian.
-(Potato bread would be delish as well!)
+(Brioche bread slices or potato bread would be delish as well!)
 Cut off the edges, and squish it!
 Sure, you COULD use a rolling pin.
 If yours is on hand, grab it!
 But if you’re like me and couldn’t find yours, just use your fingers and squish it down.

 Melt butter in a small bowl in the microwave.
 Then mix in white and brown sugar and cinnamon.